alisha017/TicTacToe/README.md

 # TicTacToe
-It is advance tictactoe game, developed for academic purposes
+It is an advanced tictactoe game, developed for academic purposes.